jlucasr/GitCourse/README.md

 # GitCourse
-Example project for Git Course
+Example project for Git Course.
+The first modification